MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/workflows/alignment.rst

 Align with an acoustic model ``(mfa align)``
 ============================================

 This is the primary workflow of MFA, where you can use pretrained :term:`acoustic models` to align your dataset.
-There are a number of :ref:`pretrained_acoustic_models` to use, but you can also adapt a pretrained model to your data (see :ref:`adapt_acoustic_model`) or train an acoustic model from scratch using your dataset (see :ref:`train_acoustic_model`).
+There are a number of :xref:`pretrained_acoustic_models` to use, but you can also adapt a pretrained model to your data (see :ref:`adapt_acoustic_model`) or train an acoustic model from scratch using your dataset (see :ref:`train_acoustic_model`).

 Evaluation mode
 ---------------